aws-samples/sample-data-analyst-bi/Testing.md

 2. **Plot model** -  The LLM used to generate a python query to generate plots can be set in the config.py
 - `plot_model_id`: "anthropic.claude-3-sonnet-20240229-v1:0"

+3. **Explanation model** -  The LLM used to generate reasoning or explain insights for reasoning questions.
+It can be set in the config.py
+- `expl_model_id`: "us.anthropic.claude-3-5-sonnet-20240620-v1:0"

 3. **Caching** - The system uses a approval based caching mechanism where the SQL if approved by the user, then the SQL and the vector embedding of the question are transferred to the cache.
 In the next run , if the same question is asked by the user, then the SQL is retrieved rom the cache, executed in the database and results returned to the user.
 In this case, no LLM calls are made, thus improving the response time.
 The system compares the vector embeddings of the question asked by the user with the vector embeddings of the question stored in the cache and if the similarity score is greater than equal to the threshold, the SQL is retrieved.
 This approach of caching a question and SQL also helps to automate the creation of fewshot examples in the vector db.
 Set the threshold parameter
 - `cache_thresh`: 0.95